Where can I apply to be a volunteer?

 What do I need to do to provide TB clearance?

 Documentation from a medical provider verifying that you are free from TB is required.
-This documentation must have a clearance date within three years of the start date of volunteer services.
+This documentation must have a clearance date within 60 days of the start date of volunteer services.

 How long will is my clearance valid?

 TB clearance is valid for four years.

 I always test positive for TB even though I have never had it.
 Do I still need to get a TB test?

 If you have tested positive for TB you will need to provide medical verification from a Physician (usually obtained through an x-ray) that you are free from TB.